 What exactly is HIPAA?
+(Health Insurance Portability and Accountability Act of 1996) is United States legislation that provides data privacy and security provisions for safeguarding medical information.
 HIPAA 's original purpose was to make it easier for people to move from one insurance plan to another as they changed jobs or became unemployed.